Larry-Holmes/classification-exercises/README.md

 # Classification Project Summary

 ## Project Objectives
-> - Document code, process, findings, and key takeawys in a Jupyter Notebook Final Report
+> - Document the code, the process, the findings, and the key takeaways in a Jupyter Notebook Final Report
 > - Create modules that make the process repeatable and the report easier to read and follow
 > - Construct a model to predict customer churn using classification techniques, and make predictions for a group of customers
 > - Refine work with a Report, in the form of a jupyter notebook, that will be walked through in a 5 minute presentation to a group of collegues and managers about the work did, why, goals, what was found, methodologies, and conclusions.